 - The doctor will take a healthy blood vessel from the patient’s chest, arm or leg.
 This is called a graft.

-- The surgeon attaches one end of the healthy vein to an area of the heart above the blockage in the artery.
+- The doctor attaches one end of the healthy vein to an area of the heart above the blockage in the artery.
 The other end is attached to an area of the coronary artery below where it is clogged.

 - The difficulty with beating heart bypass surgery is that it is difficult to sew on a beating heart.
 To solve this, the surgeon uses a stabilization device to keep the heart steady and make it possible to work on it.